php-ru/symfony-docs-ru/contributing/code/conventions.rst

 From time to time, some classes and/or methods are deprecated in the framework; that happens when a feature implementation cannot be changed because of backward compatibility issues, but we still want to propose a "better" alternative.
-In that case, the old implementation can simply be **deprecated**.
+In that case, the old implementation can be **deprecated**.

 A feature is marked as deprecated by adding a ``@deprecated`` phpdoc to relevant classes, methods, properties, ...::